schnittchen/pony-tutorial/docs/object-capabilities/derived-authority.md

 ## Prelude [TODO remove h2]

+Any interesting program will need to interact with the outside world through operating system concepts, like accessing the network or the file system, or creating and communicating with other programs.
+The operating system has given this right to the program at startup (but it might do some checks at runtime, for example controlling access to a file).
+This is called *ambient authority*.

+The operating system has no concept of how our program is composed inside, and it knows nothing about Pony specific concepts in particular.
+Pony requires operations which interact with the system to be authorized, and allows us to restrict and delegate this authority inside our program.

 Recall the definition of capability from [ref]:

 > A capability is an unforgeable token that (a) designates an object and (b) gives the program the authority to perform a specific set of actions on that object.

-What gives our program the authority to access the network or the file system?
-It's the operating system that created the process running our program.
-We call this *ambient authority*.
-The operating system does not understand that our program is divided into objects which might require only a part of this authority.
+In Pony, the Main actor is passed the environment object, which keeps an `AmbientAuth` in the `root` field.
+This value is the capability that represents the ambient authority given to us by the system.

-The ambient authority is represented as the `AmbientAuthority` object passed to the main actor as `env.root`.
-Instead of allowing unfettered access to the outside world, Pony reifies the ambient authority and requires you to handle it explicitly.
+Instead of allowing unfettered access to the outside world, Pony enforces the use of this authority.

 Here is a simple program that connects to example.com via TCP on port 80 and quits: